Linaro/lava/doc/v2/writing-tests.rst

 Writing commands to run on the device
 ######################################

 #.
 All commands need to be executables available on the device.
+This
-   This is why the metadata includes an "os" flag, so that commands specific to that operating system can be accessed.
+   is why the metadata section includes an "os" flag, so that commands specific to that operating system can be accessed.
 #.
-All tests run in a dedicated working directory.
-If a repository is
+All tests will be run in a dedicated working directory.
+If a test
-   used, all files in the repository copy on the device will be in the same directory structure as the repository inside this working directory.
+   repository is used, the local checkout of that repository will also be located within that same directory.
 #.
-Avoid assumptions about the base system - if a test needs a particular
+Avoid assumptions about the base system - if a test needs a
-   interpreter, executable or environment, ensure that this is available either by using the installation step in the YAML or by building or installing the components as a series of commands in the run steps.
-   Many images will not contain any servers or compilers, many will only have a limited range of interpreters installed and some of those may have reduced functionality.
+   particular interpreter, executable or environment, ensure that this is available.
+That can be done either by using the `install` step in the test definition, or by building or installing the components as a series of commands in the `run` steps.
+Many images will not contain any servers or compilers and many will only have a limited range of interpreters pre-installed.
+Some of those may also have reduced functionality compared to versions on other systems.
 #.
 Keep the YAML files relatively small and clean to promote easier
    reuse in other tests or devices.
 It is often better to have many YAML files to be run in sequence than to have a large overly complex